The 20 Best Total Anomalous Pulmonary Venous Return Doctors Near Me in District of Columbia, US

 Offers Telehealth

-Thomas Macgillivray is a Thoracic Surgeon in Washington, Washington, D.c..
+Thomas Macgillivray is a Thoracic Surgeon practicing medicine in Washington, Washington, D.c..
 Dr. Macgillivray is rated as an Experienced provider by MediFind in the treatment of Total Anomalous Pulmonary Venous Return.
-His top areas of expertise are Heart Tumor, Aortic Valve Stenosis, Pulmonary Fibrosis, Heart Transplant, and Aortic Valve Replacement.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Heart Tumor, Aortic Valve Stenosis, Pulmonary Fibrosis, Heart Transplant, and Aortic Valve Replacement.

 What is the definition of Total Anomalous Pulmonary Venous Return?